tonypdmtr/ParityCheck/README.md

-# ParityCheck
+# Parity Check
-check parity using assembly in HCS08 MCU
+* Simple assembly code for checking parity of a data sequence.
+* Uses HCS08 instruction set
+* Created with CodeWarrior IDE